rust-lang/rustc-dev-guide/src/compiler-team.md

 things in general.
 They are held on [Zulip][zulip-meetings].
 It works roughly as follows:

-- **Review P-high bugs:** P-high bugs are those that are sufficiently important for us to actively track progress.
-P-high bugs should ideally always have an assignee.
+- **Announcements, MCPs/FCPs and WG-check-ins:** we share some announcements with the rest of the team about important things we want everyone to be aware.
+We also share the status of MCPs and FCPs and we use the opportunity to have a couple of WGs giving us an update about their work.
+- **Check for beta and stable nominations:** These are nominations of things to backport to beta and stable respectively.
-- **Look over new regressions:** we then look for new cases where the compiler broke previously working code in the wild.
-Regressions are almost always marked as P-high; the major exception would be bug fixes (though even there we often [aim to give warnings first][procedure]).
+  We then look for new cases where the compiler broke previously working code in the wild.
+Regressions are important issues to fix, so it's likely that they are tagged as P-critical or P-high; the major exception would be bug fixes (though even there we often [aim to give warnings first][procedure]).
+- **Review P-critical/P-high bugs:** P-critical and P-high bugs are those that are sufficiently important for us to actively track progress.
+P-critical and P-high bugs should ideally always have an assignee.
-- **Check I-nominated issues:** These are issues where feedback from the team is desired.
+- **Check S-waiting-on-team and I-nominated issues:** These are issues where feedback from the team is desired.
-- **Check for beta nominations:** These are nominations of things to backport to beta.
-- **Possibly WG checking:** A WG may give an update at this point, if there is time.
+- **Look over the performance logs:** we check for PRs that made the performance better in some sense and the ones that made it worser and try to decide if it's worth reverting some regression or if it's more work to be done to make things better.

 The meeting currently takes place on Thursdays at 10am Boston time (UTC-4 typically, but daylight savings time sometimes makes things